 What is mulch?

-Organic mulches are those that will break down over time because they are based on natural materials such as tree bark, leaves, pine needles, decomposed granite, gravel, and rocks.
+Mulch is any material spread over an outdoor surface to cover soil.
+Mulch is used to help retain soil moisture, suppress weeds, and improve the look of your garden.
+There are two types of mulch, organic and inorganic.
+Organic mulches are those that will break down over time because they are based on natural materials such as tree bark, leaves, and pine needles.
 Inorganic mulches are petrochemical based products such as plastic sheeting or rubber chips.
 Consider using organic mulches in almost all situations!

 Why use mulch?